edinburgh-data-science/introduction-data-analysis/README.md

  * [mpld3](http://mpld3.github.io/)

 ### Week 8: Data aggregation and group operations
+Categorizing a data set and applying a function to each group, whether an aggregation or transformation, is often a critical component of a data analysis workflow.
+After loading, merging, and preparing a data set, a familiar task is to compute group statistics or possibly pivot tables for reporting or visualization purposes. pandas provides a flex- ible and high-performance groupby facility, enabling you to slice and dice, and sum- marize data sets in a natural way.

 ### Week 9: Time series
+The pandas library provides a standard set of time series tools and data algorithms.
+With this, you can efficiently work with very large time series and easily slice and dice, aggregate, and resample irregular and fixed frequency time series.
+As you might guess, many of these tools are especially useful for financial and economics applications

 ### Week 10: Financial and Economic data applications